scriptclump/open_source_question_answers/wordpress.md

 	    );
 	}

-=> Assuming we have a file named “wp-content/plugins/hello-world.php” with the following content.
-What is this missing to be called a plugin and run properly?
+**Assuming we have a file named “wp-content/plugins/hello-world.php” with the following content.
+What is this missing to be called a plugin and run properly?**

-<?php
+?php
 add_filter('the_content', 'hello_world');
 function hello_world($content){
     return $content . "<h1> Hello World </h1>";